** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 When using the logical operator OR, if the left operand is true, the right operand is not evaluated.

-NOT - operator negates the specified Boolean expression.
-Returns true if the operand is false, false otherwise.
+NOT - An operator that negates the specified Boolean expression.
+It returns true if the operand is false, otherwise false.

 NOT('text' == 'hallo')